adityakamalsharma/Fast_app/README.md

 API Endpoints

-Endpoint

-Method

-Description
+Endpoint	Method	Description

-/register

-POST

-Register a new user.
+/register	POST	Register a new user.

-/token

-POST

-Authenticate a user and get an access token.
+/token	POST	Authenticate a user and get an access token.

-/users/me

-GET

-Get the current authenticated user's profile.
+/users/me	GET	Get the current authenticated user's profile.

-/users/me/items

-GET
+/users/me/items	GET	Get a list of items owned by the current user.

 Get a list of items owned by the current user.
 (Example) Project Structure